dndumb/homebrew/docs/feats/fucker.md

-# Fucker
+### Fucker

-_Prerequisite: 13+ Charisma_
+**Prerequisite:** 13+ Charisma

-You have advantage on all Charisma checks to seduce someone. \
+You have advantage on all Charisma checks to seduce someone.

+**Sexual Recovery:**

-If you have sex with someone for free, you can recover 2 of your hit dice after the sexual intercourse without spending them.
+If you have consensual sex with someone for free, you can roll 2 of your hit dice to regain some HP after the sexual intercourse without spending them.